realmCode/Password-Validator-Simplifier/README.md

 the files necessary to run the model are stored at folder learning_json/ DO NOT use learned_word_freq.json, use word_logp.trie instead

-EVALUATE USING THE word_logp.trie file, keep  use_trie = True in file
+EVALUATE USING THE learning_json/word_logp.trie file, keep  use_trie = True in file

 Requirements: